 Negotiation Skills –

-Negotiation skills are very important for supply chain analysts in general and sourcing and transportation analysts on particular.
-Supply chain analysts in teams like sourcing, customer service and transportation work closely with external partners and they often need to negotiate on rates, terms and conditions, delivery dates etc.
+To excel as a supply chain analyst, it’s important to have great negotiating skills.
+Negotiating skills are especially important to sourcing and transportation analysts in particular.
+Supply chain analysts’ teams like transportation, customer service and sourcing work with external partners and need to negotiate on delivery dates, rates, and other terms and conditions.

 Strong Knowledge of Tools/Software –